Evangeline Parish Police Jury is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 As of 11/02/2018, Evangeline Parish Police Jury is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Evangeline Parish Police Jury manages 117 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Evangeline Parish Police Jury manages 118 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 14 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 29 months on the waiting list1.